 3. EVIDENCE OF GENDER

 Spring turkey hunting is for toms only.
 Don't forget to leave evidence of sex on your harvested turkey.
+A turkey harvested in the spring must have its beard naturally attached while being transported.

 4. KNOW THE LAWS